MythologIQ/Hearthlink/docs/VOICE_ACCESS_POLICY.md

   * Explicit user activation.
   * Agent connection to **Core** (not direct access to Vault or UI).
   * Active session tracking via Synapse.
+  * Compliance with both per-agent and global default rules.

 ---